Three juniors and one redshirt freshman make up UW contingent

 With Branch's help, senior Joe LeBlanc capped off a stellar career in 2012, earning four All-America nods, the first wrestler in UW history to do so.
 That same season, UW finished 19th in the team standings in 2012, the first top-20 finish for the Pokes since 1996.
 The dual season was a successful one, as the Cowboys were 10-3 and a 6-0 in WWC action.
 Wyoming won its third-straight West Regional tournament team title as four Wyoming wrestlers won titles.

-In 2009-10, Branch directed the Cowboy wrestlers to the West Regional team title over the 24-time defending champion Northern Iowa Panthers with three Cowboy individual titles.
+In 2009-10, Branch directed the Cowboy wrestlers to the West Regional team title over 24-time defending champion Northern Iowa.
 The come-from-behind championship was Wyoming's first-ever West Regional team title and UW's first tournament conference championship team since 1992.
-The effort qualified four UW wrestlers for the NCAA Championships, as LeBlanc went on to finish fourth at the event to earn his second All-America accolade and was named the WWC Wrestler of the Year.
-The Cowboys claimed 33rd in the final team standings, as Branch was named the 2010 West Region Coach of the Year by D1CollegeWrestling.net.
-Shortly after he signed a contract extension to remain at UW through 2013.
+Four UW wrestlers went to the NCAA Championships, as LeBlanc went on to finish fourth at the event to earn his second All-America accolade and was named the WWC Wrestler of the Year.
+The Cowboys finished 33rd and Branch was named the 2010 West Region Coach of the Year by

 On July 14, 2008, Branch was selected as the 14th head coach in the history of the University of Wyoming Wrestling program.
 Branch's first season guiding the Cowboys (2008-09) signaled an immediate turnaround for the program.
 UW earned a share of the WWC regular-season dual title with a 5-0 record.
 At the West Regional tournament, Wyoming finished second with four champions and sent four Cowboys to the NCAA Championships, where LeBlanc finished fifth to become the first freshman in UW wrestling history to earn All-America honors.